-New year, new you… right?
-Not if you’re still rolling out of bed after your fifth snooze-button delay, climbing sleepily into the shower and then rushing to work like a crazed maniac.
+If you’re the type to roll out of bed after your fifth snooze-button delay, climb sleepily into the shower and then rush to work like a crazed maniac, you might want to consider making some changes.
 Successful women know that starting the day right can mean the difference between being a boss and being a disaster.
-Here, eight things every successful woman does before 9am.
+Here, nine things every successful woman does before 9am.

 Successful people don't like to rush or do things last-minute, as this can lead to mistakes and accidents that set back their day.
 To avoid harried mornings, try waking up earlier each day until you've padded in at least 30 minutes of downtime before the daily sprint begins.
 Do this by going to bed earlier each night—take it in five to 10-minute increments until you've worked your way up to 30.
 Then, use your newfound spare time to partake in the activities listed on the following slides—but don't overdo it.
 The whole point of adding this time to your day is to give yourself space to breathe.

 Hitting the snooze button confuses your body's ability to prepare to get you functioning.
 If you wake your bod up and then immediately let it go back to sleep, especially more than once, what results is something called sleep inertia—that spacey, tired feeling that persists for two to four hours after you finally climb out of bed.
 (You know, the one you probably try to over-caffeinate away by guzzling coffee.)
 On top of it all, snoozing also makes it more difficult for you to fall asleep the following night.
 That extra five, 10, 20 or even 30+ minutes of snooze-button sleep is not worth it in the end, since it only lowers your productivity.